 Geographic Information Systems are becoming more prevalent in the anthropological sciences, particularly in archaeology.
 I have established a GIS laboratory within the Anthropology Dept., and we have successfully completed several funded projects to develop predictive models for site location for land managing agencies.
-This has resulted in funding for graduate students (Gelvin-Reymiller, Smith), who are incorporating this technology and spatial perspectives in their theses, and other students (Qu, Vaska) who aided in survey and ground-testing and development of these models.
+This has resulted in funding for graduate students (Gelvin-Reymiller, Smith, Little), who have incorporated this technology and spatial perspectives in their theses, and other students (Qu, Vaska) who aided in survey and ground-testing and development of these models.

 Potter, Ben A. (2011) Results of 2009-2010 Helicopter Reconnaissance Survey for the White Mountain National Recreation Area and Steese National Conservation Areas.
-Prepared for BLM, by the Archaeology GIS Laboratory, University of Alaska Fairbanks.
+Prepared for BLM, by the Archaeology GIS Laboratory, University of Alaska Fairbanks, Report #4.

 Gelvin-Reymiller, Carol, and Ben A. Potter (2009) Site Location Model and Survey Strategy for Cultural Resources in the White Mountain National Recreation Area and Steese National Conservation Areas.
-Prepared for BLM, by the Archaeology GIS Laboratory, University of Alaska Fairbanks.
-To be published as a BLM Open-File Report.
+Prepared for BLM, by the Archaeology GIS Laboratory, University of Alaska Fairbanks, Report #3.

 Potter, Ben A. (2009) Results of 2009 Helicopter Reconnaissance Survey of Victoria Creek.
-Report to Bureau of Land Management by the Archaeology GIS Laboratory, University of Alaska Fairbanks.
+Report to Bureau of Land Management by the Archaeology GIS Laboratory, University of Alaska Fairbanks, Report #1.

 Potter, Ben A. (2005) Site Location Model and Survey Strategy for Cultural Resources in the Alaska Railroad Northern Rail Extension Project Area.
 Prepared for ICF Consulting Services, LLC, by Northern Land Use Research, Inc., Fairbanks.
 NLUR Technical Report #278a.